foj0/Gainalyzer/plan.md

 Maybe make the bodyweight/cal and bodyweight/exercise charts on the same row (for desktop) and stacked on mobile or smaller screens.
 The graphs look weird being really long.

+New idea:
+Instead of a lot of blank space, make everything scale larger and take up most of the screen.
+Row 1:
+    On top left have a big box saying welcome back [user name] wave emoji and three subboxes for the quick stats with emoji type images for the stat.
+    To the right we have the goals section with a few progress bars (weight, estimated 1rm) progress (how much weight we've gone up / down) target (goal weight)
+        daily calorie goal how much you ate a set fitness goals button
+Row 2:
+The bodyweight/exercise trend graph. on the left.
+On the right have some AI generated response that analyzes your chart and tells you if you're on the right track.
+Like are you gaining strength at a good rate, gaining too much weight too fast?
+Not gaining enough weight?
+Etc. This is a good way to integrate AI.
+50/50 each side.
+Row 3:
+A bar chart showing most frequent exercises or daily calories over the past week.
+A carousel for exercises were it shows a table of your recent logs.
+Like date, weight, reps.

 3. Log
     - can delete or edit previously logged data
     - Calendar date picker at the top. default to today